Emirates Capital Asset Management (ECAM)

 Past Week Asset Class returns

-• Over the past week global equities (as measured by the Vanguard Total World Stock ETF (shown in CYAN) gained +0.70%.
+- Over the past week global equities (as measured by the Vanguard Total World Stock ETF (shown in CYAN) lost -0.23%.

-• US markets were the top performing equity region this past week with Emerging markets lagging.
+- European markets were the top performing equity region this past week with US markets lagging.

-• U.S. bonds (Black) and International bonds (Green) were mixed on the week.
+- U.S. bonds (Black) and International bonds (Green) were lower on the week.

-• Commodities were lower on the week with the U.S. Dollar index up +1.02%.
+- Commodities were higher on the week with the U.S. Dollar index up +0.31%.

-• European market equities are the top performing equity region in 2022 with Emerging markets lagging.
+- European market equities are the top performing equity region year-to-date with US markets lagging.

-• Bonds have had positive returns thus far in 2023 with U.S. bonds (Black) out-performing International Bonds (Green).
+- Bonds have had positive returns in 2025 with U.S. bonds (Black) out-performing International Bonds (Green).

 The stock market is driven by a combination of corporate profits, trends, economic data, fund flows, expectations, greed, fear, opinions, analysis, geopolitical events and human nature.
 These variables are often in conflict with one another (especially in the short run) and form a sine-wave cycle of investor psychology which begins with optimism, peaks with euphoria, bottoms with despair and returns to optimism.